jdsmith022/TicketSwap/README.md

 - A listing contains multiple tickets.
 - Tickets can contain multiple barcodes.
 - Sellers can create listings with tickets.
-- Buyers can buy invididual tickets from a listing.
+- Buyers can buy individual tickets from a listing.
 - Once all tickets have been sold for a listing, it is no longer for sale.
 - It should not be possible to create a listing with duplicate barcodes in it.
 - It should not be possible to create a listing with duplicate barcodes within another listing.